It’s WAR time!

 You can also watch this short but interesting video about WAR (Wins Above Replacement).

-How To Calculate WAR Number in Baseball?
+How To Calculate WAR Numbers in Baseball?

 The procedure of calculating WAR is different for the hitters and the pitchers.
 You can watch this short video to get an idea about how you can calculate WAR by yourself.